 - Take 100 g of pistachios and grind them into a coarse powder (doesn’t need to be as fine as almond meal).
 Leave a few bigger chunks in for extra texture.

 - Chop remaining 50 g of pistachios quite coarsely and spread them on a large plate.

-- In a big mixing bowl, combine almond meal / ground almonds, ground pistachios, orange zest and sugar.
+- In a big mixing bowl, combine almond meal / ground almonds, ground pistachios, sugar and orange zest (if using).
 Mix it all well and then add enough aquafaba (I used 50 ml, it may end up being a more or a bit less) to bind all the ingredients together and produce a sticky cookie dough.

 - Divide dough into 14 equally sized pieces – I used scales (each cookie weighs 25 g).
 Roll each portion of dough between the palms of your hands and then lightly press into chopped pistachios to coat on both sides.

 - Preheat the oven to 175° C / 350° F. Place the cookies on a parchment-lined baking tray.
 Bake for about 15 minutes, until they are lightly browned on top.
 Remove from the oven and let the cookies cool down before transferring to a plate (or else they may fall apart).
 Store in an airtight container.